bnnm/frontend/ripping-guidelines.md

 If you want to "tag" streamed files (playable with *vgmstream*), please use [!tags.m3u](https://github.com/vgmstream/vgmstream/blob/master/doc/USAGE.md#tagging) instead of renaming.
 There are other plugins like *foo_external_tags* if you prefer them.

-You may also create a `.TXTP` file to .
-However `.TXTP` tend to be used for more useful (such as adding loop points) and

 Some older sets have renamed files since it was the only option back then, but for new sets please avoid it.

-Also generally avoid changing or making up extensions (report unplayable extensions so *vgmstream* can add them) as sometimes causes non-obvious issues.
-For example Capcom's `.SNGW` is just `.OGG`, but uses a non-standard multichannel order that can't be detected once extension is changed.
+Also generally avoid changing or making up extensions (report unplayable extensions so *vgmstream* can add them), to keep files simple (playable as-is).
+Sometimes renaming also causes non-obvious issues, for example Capcom's `.SNGW` is just `.OGG`, but uses a non-standard multichannel order that can't be detected once extension is changed.

 Some tools however don't extract files with correct extensions to begin with (like using `.WAV` instead of `.WEM`), and should be renamed in that case.